 If your initial deposit was $1,000 you'd have $1,013.29 after a year

-Maybe the extra 9 cents with an APY of 1.329% isn't a big deal, but why wouldn't you want to earn more if you could go with a bank that uses daily compounding?
-After all, when you look at larger amounts deposited for longer periods, that money adds up fast.
+In this example, the extra 9 cents with an APY of 1.32% doesn’t look like a lot, but why wouldn't you want to earn more if you could with a bank that uses daily compounding?
+After all, when you’re dealing with larger amounts deposited for longer periods, that money adds up.